Murray Salem

-Murray Salem (January 12, 1950 in Cleveland, Ohio – January 6, 1998) from Brooklyn, Ohio was an American television actor and screenwriter.
+Murray Salem (January 12, 1950 – January 6, 1998) was an American television actor and screenwriter.

 He appeared in a number of television shows as an actor, including the miniseries Jesus of Nazareth as Simon the Zealot.
 He wrote the script for the 1990 Arnold Schwarzenegger film Kindergarten Cop.

-Murray Salem died in Los Angeles, California on January 6, 1998 from AIDS complications, six days before his 48th birthday.
+Murray Salem died in Los Angeles, California, on January 6, 1998, from AIDS complications, aged 47.